Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 How to Use the Color Picker

-Learn how to use Concepts' tool-based vector color picker.
+Learn how to use Concepts' vector color picker to choose colors and tools in your drawings.

 Concepts’ color picker acts like your traditional color picker in pixel-based apps, but given it’s part of a vector-based app, it also has a few other helpful abilities, like choosing tools and opacities.
 Here is how the color picker works in Concepts and a few helpful tips for using it.

 *Note: Images shown are taken on iPad but the tool works the same across all platforms - iOS, Windows 10, Android and Chrome OS.